jobisoft/Provider-4-TbSync/docs/index.rst

-Understanding the directory structure of a TbSync provider add-on
+Understanding the Directory Structure of a TbSync Provider Add-on
 -----------------------------------------------------------------

 The generated provider add-on has the following structure: